Integrating Technology in the Foreign Language Classroom

 |Jean LeLoup & Bob Ponterio

 - The site cannot be totally linear; it must include branching for easy navigation among the pages.
-Include at least one link to an Internet web site outside of your own project.
+Include at least one external link to an Internet web site outside of your own project.

 - The first page of this project should have the file name index.html (just like your main table of contents page index.html file).
 Remember to uncheck Tools/Folder Options/View/Hide extensions to see the entire file name.